About the Arboretum

 Education

-Public education programs, including symposia, lectures, workshops, and demonstrations; plant, flower, and art exhibitions; interpretive brochures and signs; group tours; public relations.
+Public education programs, including symposia, lectures, workshops and demonstrations; plant, flower, and art exhibitions; interpretive materials; group tours; and public relations.

 Publications

-Over 100 scientific articles in professional and trade journals in the last 3 years.
+Over 65 scientific articles in professional and trade journals in the last three years.
 Various program aids for visitors.
-Eight publications in the National Arboretum Contribution series.

 Plant Introductions

-678 official plant releases.
-Eight patents and two EPA biopesticide registrations.
+684 official plant releases.
+Nine patents and two EPA biopesticide registrations.

 Cooperative Programs